Tech Boom Towns

 The Steel City might have been late to embrace new industry, but it’s played catch-up pretty damn fast.
 More than 1,600 technology firms have a foothold in Pittsburgh – Google, IBM, Apple, and Intel among them – and the presence of prestigious tech institutes like Carnegie Mellon and the University of Pittsburgh mean that the city’s digital sector is already a major player.
 Next Pittsburgh featured 15 Pittsburgh Startups to Watch in 2015 and Alphalab is one of the country’s leading accelerators.

-Tech scenes often seem to rise from the ashes of failed industry, and that may be truest in Detroit.
+Tech hubs often seem to rise from the ashes of failed industry, and that may be truest in Detroit.
 Thanks to cheap office space, an influx of STEM degrees in southeast Michigan, and major contributions from billionaire Dan Gilbert, Detroit’s startup sector is beginning to boom, according to this terrific re/code feature.

 In the middle of Ohio, Dayton and Columbus are duking it out for tech scene supremacy.
 Dayton’s got Tech Town, an eye-popping acceleration facility, and Columbus boasts an annual startup awards ceremony put on by VentureNEXT – last year’s winners included multichannel cloud app nChannel and sustainable engineering company Biobent Polymers.
 And online retailer JackThreads, now owned by Thrillist, has roots in Columbus.